apache/airflow/docs/dag-run.rst

     airflow backfill -s START_DATE -e END_DATE dag_id

-The above command will re-run all the instances of the dag_id for all the intervals within the start date and end date.
+The `backfill command <cli-ref.html#backfill>`_ will re-run all the instances of the dag_id for all the intervals within the start date and end date.

 Re-run Tasks
 ------------